stringcode86/coinwatch/README.md

 view coins and various details about them.
 It allows user to bookmark coins.
 Uses coin gecko API.
 Review the code

-### NOTE
-Currently under active development.
-Not all code push yet.
-Check back in a day or two

 ## One app built six different ways: